elastic/integrations/packages/windows/docs/README.md

 ### Sysmon/Operational

-The Windows `sysmon_operational` dataset provides events from the Windows `Microsoft-Windows-Sysmon/Operational` event log.
+The Windows `sysmon_operational` data stream provides events from the Windows `Microsoft-Windows-Sysmon/Operational` event log.

 An example event for `sysmon_operational` looks as following: